RubenGres/Seg2Sat/README.md

-Drawing-to-Map
+Segmentation-to-Satellite
 ======

 ## Description

-[Drawing2Map](https://huggingface.co/spaces/rgres/Drawing2Map) is a project that explores the potential of exploiting algorithms such as [StableDiffusion](https://github.com/CompVis/stable-diffusion) and [ControlNet](https://github.com/lllyasviel/ControlNet) to generate aerial images based on terrain segmentation data.
+Seg2Sat is a project that explores the potential of exploiting algorithms such as [StableDiffusion](https://github.com/CompVis/stable-diffusion) and [ControlNet](https://github.com/lllyasviel/ControlNet) to generate aerial images based on terrain segmentation data.
 By leveraging IGN's [FLAIR (French Land cover from Aerospace ImageRy)](https://ignf.github.io/FLAIR/) dataset, which provides land cover information for various regions in France, this project aims to create visually appealing synthetic aerial photographs that resemble real or stylized aerial imagery.

 Some examples of generated images:
 Image Segmentation                   |  Generated Image           |  Generated Image